 My question is what to do about the thief.
 Not just to put him (will you allow him to be a he, for convenience sake?) far away from us, for the thief continues stealing from others, without them noticing.
 They may even be inviting him consciously.

 Wonder Woman pops up again - for she changes minds (that’s part of the rational world which I think can also be part of the thief’s) - and hearts, which for me have no distinction.

 It’s changing without bullying or brainwashing that interests me.

 The question is - how to change the thief?
 How to meet the thief to be able to change him?
 Well, I am putting this up for people to read, anywhere.
 Some of you might be working in Cheltenham in something round, or a similar building.
 They are part of protecting the work of the thief.
 I welcome all readers for those who dissent most are those I most want to reach.

 And as for my version of the world as it should be, and how to manage the thief... that will come another time.
 Mine is not a world where thieves are subjected to violence, or even silenced, as so many dissenters are.

 But the only counting obsessed person I stand with is a puppet on Sesame Street.

-We need a counter! stealth revolution to that of the thief, so that we receive Jesus’s true abundance.
+We need a counter! -stealth revolution to the thief, so that we receive Jesus’s true abundance.
 And to quote actor Mandy Patinkin, that’s not a Nielson number.